 - Distinguish between air-launched decoys and real aircrafts is a challenging task for every radar but the latest one, and even with the most modern radar, it is impossible to discriminate between the decoys and cruise missiles.

 - Can be programmed with high number of waypoints, and fly completely independent of launching platform after deployed thus allow flexible mission planning

 - Very long range ( around 400-900 km )

 - Some decoys can carry communication and jamming system allow them to perform cooperative blinking jamming with others decoys or aircraft to deal with HoJ missiles.

-- Compatible with a wide range of platforms and weapons racks, a single fighter can carry as many as 18-20 decoys using triple and multiple ejector racks
+- Compatible with a wide range of platforms and weapons racks, a single fighter can carry as many as 18-20 decoys using triple and quadruple ejector racks

-- Occupied weapons station thus reduce missiles-bombs load
+- Occupied weapons station thus reduce the missiles-bombs load

-- Increase aircraft total drag and radar cross section when carried on pylons ( not apply to aircrafts with internal weapons bays )
+- Increase aircraft total drag and radar cross section when carried on pylons ( not apply to aircraft with internal weapons bays )

-- Non-Cooperative Target Recognition (NCTR ) techniques such as jet-engine modulation used by modern radar (most radars after 1980s) can distinguish decoys from real aircrafts.
+- Non-Cooperative Target Recognition (NCTR ) techniques such as jet-engine modulation used by modern radar (most radars after 1980s) can distinguish decoys from real aircraft.

 - Reduce platforms agility when carried in large number

 Electronics Countermeasure Techniques

 Radar countermeasures are often divided to electronic (active) and mechanical (passive) types.
 Mechanical countermeasure systems reflect radar waves passively no transmitting antenna or receiver required, some example of passive countermeasure are chaff, air-launched decoys.
 By contrast, active electronic countermeasure (jamming) involves systems that transmitting radio waves to reduce the effectiveness of enemy radar, an example of an active electronic countermeasure system are ECM pod, FOTD.